-Use CM.com’s Customer Contact platform to unify all of your messaging channels into one dashboard or access our Facebook Messenger for Business API.
+Use CM.com’s Mobile Service Cloud platform to unify all of your messaging channels into one dashboard or access our Facebook Messenger for Business API.

 Our platform is designed to make the life of your customer care agents easier.

-- Available apps include WhatsApp, Apple Business Chat, Viber, Facebook Messenger, Twitter DM, Telegram, SMS, and RCS.
+- Available apps include WhatsApp, Apple Messages for Business, Viber, Facebook Messenger, Twitter DM, Telegram, SMS, and RCS.